-The ’39 New York fair, in particular, was explicitly eschatological.
-Its most popular exhibits featured Cities of Tomorrow, Zions that were to be realized through technological expertise deployed by corporate power supported by benign government planning.
-And little wonder, the nation had been through a decade of economic depression and rumors of war swept across the Atlantic.
-“To catch the public imagination,” historian David Nye explains, “the fair had to address this uneasiness.
+The ’39 New York fair offered an especially grandiose and compelling glimpse of a techno-utopian society poised to materialize within a generation.
+Its most popular exhibits featured Cities of Tomorrow—Zions that were to be realized through technological expertise deployed by corporate power and supported by benign government planning.
+And little wonder these exhibits were so popular: the nation had been through a decade of economic depression and rumors of war swept across the Atlantic.
+“To catch the public imagination,” historian David Nye has explained, “the fair had to address this uneasiness.
 It could not do so by mere appeals to patriotism, by displays of goods that many people had no money to buy, or by the nostalgic evocation of golden yesterdays.
 It had to offer temporary transcendence.”
-And by the late 1930s, technology appeared to be on the verge of delivering on this promise.
-“Earlier world’s fairs, in which science had not played so great a role, had also been conceived in utopian spirit,” noted Folke T. Kihlstedt, “but not until the 1930s did science and technology seem to possess the potential for the actualization of a utopian vision.”

 Fairgoers filed into the sphere and were able to gaze down upon the city of the future from two balconies.
-When the five and a half minute show began, the narrator began describing the features of this idealized landscape featuring the city of the future at its center.
+When the five-and-a-half minute show began, the narrator described the idealized miniature landscape featuring the city of the future at its center.
 Emanating outward from the central city were towns and farm country.
-The towns would each be devoted to specific industries and they would be home to both workers and management.
-As the show progressed and the narrator extoled the virtues of central planning, the lighting in the sphere simulated the passage of day and night.
+The towns would each be devoted to specific industries, and they would be home to both workers and management.
+As the show progressed and the narrator extolled the virtues of central planning, the lighting in the sphere simulated the passage of day and night.
 Nye summarizes what followed:

 “Once the visitors had contemplated this future world, they were presented with a powerful vision that one commentator compared to ‘a secular apocalypse.’
 Now the lights of the city dimmed.
 To create a devotional mood, a thousand-voice choir sang on a recording that André Kostelanetz had prepared for the display.
 Movies projected on the upper walls of the globe showed representatives of various professions working, marching, and singing together.
 The authoritative voice of the radio announcer H. V. Kaltenborn announced: ‘This march of men and women, singing their triumph, is the true symbol of the World of Tomorrow.’”